How Can Mold Cause Dyspnea?

 Mold remediation is all about restoring your living space to its former glory.
 But remember, it's not a breath-holding, gloved, and mopped-up approach.
 There are accepted guidelines that should be followed to ensure the mold is really history.

 Contrary to popular belief, mold remediation isn't a one-day affair.
-Depending on the extent of contamination, it can stretch from a few days to weeks.
+Depending on the extent of contamination, it can stretch from a few days to one or two weeks for most situations.
 Remember that patience is a virtue!
 After remediation, it's also important to take measures that keep that pesky mold from making a comeback.

 Does Mold in Lungs Go Away?